sentrychris/pi-monitor-api/README.md

 ## License

-Raspberry Pi Monitor is open-source software licensed under the MIT license.
+This is open-source software licensed under the MIT license.